Satbir-Singh-42/Photo-Collage-Generator/README.md

 - Dual format export (PNG and JPG)
 - Error handling for corrupted images
 - Both GUI and command-line interfaces
+- **Non-overlapping grid layout**: Images of any size are automatically resized and placed in a clean grid with proper spacing - no overlapping guaranteed

 ## Requirements